rwindsor1/DICOMcat/README.md

 for nifti images.
 This might be useful for quickly viewing DICOMs on a remote server in your terminal.

+## Usage

+DICOMcat can be used, either within a python script or from the terminal

+To use in terminal, navigate to the DICOM folder/file and enter

+`$ dicomcat EXAMPLE_FILE`

+In a python script, use as follows

+`
+import dicomcat
+path='path/to/dicom'
+dicomcat.dicomcat(path)
+`

+There are additional options to change the number of rows, downscaling, or maximum number of slices shown (when displaying a directory of DICOM slices).

+## Examples/Testing

+There are a number of example DICOMS to test with the repo.
 To run the examples, run `python -m unittest` in the package directory

 Example Dicom Sources:
 - `LumbarDicomExample` - Radiopedia.org, Case courtesy of Prof. Frank Galliard [source](https://radiopaedia.org/cases/normal-lumbar-spine-mri?lang=gb)